katyisgreaty/restaurants/README.md

     * input: Bill's, Bill's
     * output: true

-* The equals method will return true if there are two restaurants that are the same
-    * input: Bob's, Bob's
-    * output: true

 * The save and get all methods will return true if the restaurant was saved in the database
     * input: Bob's
     * output: true